radoslavdodek/flink-kafka-streaming-example/README.md

 }
 ```

-## Creating the Flink application JAR file
+## The Flink application

 This sample project contains a simple Flink application that:
-- reads from the `input-topic` which contains messages in JSON format
+- Reads from the `input-topic` containing messages in JSON format
-- transforms the messages to a CSV format
+- Transforms these messages into CSV format
-- and writes them to the `output-topic`.
+- Writes the transformed messages to the `output-topic`

-See `./src/main/java/eu/indek/clickstream/DataStreamJob.java`
+See the main application class: [DataStreamJob](./src/main/java/eu/indek/clickstream/DataStreamJob.java)

+### Packaging the Flink Application into a fat JAR

 To package your application for submission to Flink, use the following commands.
-Note that we are setting the `JAVA_HOME` environment variable to Java 11 because Apache Flink requires the application JAR files to be built using either Java 8 or 11.
+Ensure that the `JAVA_HOME` environment variable is set to Java 11, as Apache Flink requires the application JAR files
-Change the path if needed.
+to be built using either Java 8 or 11.
+Adjust the path if necessary.

 ```bash
 JAVA_HOME=/usr/lib/jvm/jdk-11.0.13
 ./gradlew shadowJar
 ```

-The JAR file will be created here: `./build/libs/ArticleClickStreamApp-0.1-SNAPSHOT-all.jar`
+The JAR file will be created at: `./build/libs/ArticleClickStreamApp-0.1-SNAPSHOT-all.jar`

+### Submitting the Flink Job

 Go to http://localhost:8081/#/submit, and upload that JAR file.
 After uploading, click on it, and click SUBMIT.